sebykiu/EventControllerAndLogger/README.md

 ```

 ### Usage
+By Default ECAL only records and stores Messages in InfluxDB and does not forward them to Unity as InfluxPlay allows more granular controls.
+Settings can be change in the [Config](https://github.com/skiunke/EventControllerAndLogger/blob/main/EventControllerAndLogger/config.yaml) file.
+This requires a rerun of the build_and_run script.

 The shell script:
-- Instantiates InfluxDB
+- Pulls InfluxDB and builds ECAL.
-- Builds ECAL
-- Sets up the Docker Network
-- and starts the service to record messages or play back with InfluxPlay
+- Waits for OMNeT++ to connect or InfluxPlay to be used for message playback.

 ```shell
 # /ecal
 bash build_and_run.sh
 ```

-By default ECAL only records and does not forward to Unity automatically as the InfluxPlay module allows more granular controls.
-The default ports
-and settings
-can be viewed and changed
-in the
-[Config](https://github.com/skiunke/EventControllerAndLogger/blob/main/EventControllerAndLogger/config.yaml).
-This requires a restart.

 > InfluxDB is locally accessible under: https://localhost:8086 <br>